 When Should You Get Your Moles Checked?

 We should all be concerned about skin moles and melanoma.
 No one is immune to cancer, and knowing what to look for when checking your moles is an important precautionary measure.
 We all have an ugly little mole somewhere on our bodies.
 There are various types of moles, and some are even considered a beauty mark!
 But when should you get a mole checked?

-The answer is simple: Regularly keep an eye on all of them.
+The answer is simple: Regularly, keep an eye on all of them and check yourself.
 You don't need to observe them with a magnifying glass, but just keep track of them so that you know which ones start to change.
 It can be a little time-consuming if you have a lot of moles, but it's an easy process.
-More importantly, it's life-saving.
-Isn't saving your life worth spending a few extra minutes each day?
+More importantly, it's life-saving process; saving your life is worth spending a few extra minutes.

 Identify Suspicious Moles With the ABCDE System